Mojisola-Akinseye/Supplier-Chain-Performance/README.md

 The data modeling process involved connecting primary keys in the dimension tables to foreign keys in the fact table using the one-to-many cardinality to achieve a star schema model.

 # Descriptive Analysis
+## Let’s first draw some visuals to help us deep dive into the data

+- Now, what are the key performance indicators?

+![KPI](https://github.com/user-attachments/assets/5f01897d-c92f-4fb5-ad6f-0fc055b81bda)

-Enterprise Manufacturers Limited recorded an approximate value of 2.60 billion and 215,800 hours in defects and downtime hours respectively.
+In 2018 and 2019, Enterprise Manufacturers Limited recorded a total approximate value of 2.60 billion units and 215,800 hours in defects and downtime hours respectively.
 Due to the impact of downtime hours, approximately $2.16 million is incurred in cost, assuming for every one hour of downtime, $10 is lost.
-![KPI](https://github.com/user-attachments/assets/5f01897d-c92f-4fb5-ad6f-0fc055b81bda)

-Poor Performing Vendors and Plants
+- Now let’s see the poor_performing vendors and plants with the highest quantity of defective materials and the most downtime.
+Which vendors and plants are causing the greatest defect quantity and the greatest downtime?
 ![Defect Quantity 1](https://github.com/user-attachments/assets/cf05c29e-c8ea-45a6-8e42-d3525bf8a04d) ![Defect Quantity 2](https://github.com/user-attachments/assets/6972f6e6-4466-4515-8cc7-b912f864fef1)